Home

 If you have 50 or more staff

-You can audit the whole workplace, or just one department to start with if it's the first one you've done.
+You can audit the whole organisation, or just one department to start with if it's the first one you've done.
 You should share the results with staff included in the audit.

 To do an equal pay audit, you'll need to: